-- load text+metadata records from a dataset

-- inspect and preprocess raw texts

-- add a collection of documents processed by spaCy into a corpus

-- · inspect aggregated corpus metadata

-- extract different kinds of structured data from one or many documents
+- add a collection of documents processed by spaCy into a corpus - · inspect aggregated corpus metadata - extract different kinds of structured data from one or many documents

-4.3.2 Terms and Topics in the U.S. Congress
+4.4.2 Terms and Topics in the U.S. Congress

 In this tutorial, we will explore the broad topics of discussion among certain members of the U.S. Congress, based on a dataset of thousands of their speeches delivered on the floor.